Unidirectional Flushing Programs (UDF)

 A UDF utilizes a verified water system hydraulic model to determine a flushing procedure to produce acceptable velocities while maintaining appropriate system pressures.
 Also, the program utilizes valves to isolate sections of the distribution system to prevent stirred up debris from traveling to other areas of the system.
 Each step of the process is important, and a successful flushing program is a continuous process: the data should be compared on a yearly basis, at a minimum.
 Implementing a flushing program, and analyzing the data it provides, is an excellent way to keep a distribution system in top performance, improve water quality, and therefore improve the overall quality of the area being served.

-For more information, download our “Unidirectional Flushing Programs – A Yearly History Lesson” whitepaper including case studies below:
+To download “Unidirectional Flushing Programs – A Yearly History Lesson” whitepaper including case studies instantly, simply fill out the form below: